quackyduck/rottentomatoesdemo/README.md

 I spent a bit of time hacking with not a lot of time to make things look nice.
 My LiceCap gif doesn't really show that the images fade in nicely.

+In the walkthrough, I start with no network, so the network error UIView appears immediately.
+The rest of the walkthough should be self explanatory.
+One note, however, the images are all fading in but the GIF doesn't really show that very well.

 Walkthrough of all user stories: